-In general, every record held by every public agency in the state is defined as a public record and disclosable to anybody who wants to inspect it or obtain a copy, unless an exemption or exception to disclosure exists.
-Mr. Hennick does not know of any specific exemptions in the statutes that remove voter records from the public arena.
-Registrars are encouraged to review statutes governing registrars' records.
-There is a portion of FOI law that says records are to be disclosed "except as otherwise provided by federal law or state statute."
+Every record held by every public agency in the state is defined as a public record and disclosable to anybody who wants to inspect it or obtain a copy, unless an exemption, exclusion, or exception (EEEs) to disclosure exists.
+Records are to be disclosed "except as otherwise provided by federal law or state statute."
 If there is such an exception in statute, it would not be in the FOI Act and would override the FOI Act.
-Mr Hennick knows of no such exceptions but advises Registrars to check to be sure.
 If there are no "hidden" exceptions, then Registrars' records would be released to anyone who seeks them.